Loricifera

-Loricifera (from Latin, lorica, corselet (armour) + ferre, to bear) is a phylum of very small to microscopic marine cycloneuralian sediment-dwelling animals with 43 described species and approximately 100 more that have been collected and not yet described.
-Their sizes range from 100 μm to ca.1 mm.
+Loricifera (from Latin, lorica, corselet (armour) + Latin fero, to carry or bear), also known as corset animals, is a phylum of very small to microscopic marine scalidophoran sediment-dwelling animals with 44 described species and approximately 100 more that have been collected and not yet described.
+Their sizes range from 100 μm to c.
+1 mm.

-They are characterised by a protective outer case called a lorica and their habitat is in the spaces between marine gravel to which they attach themselves.
+They are characterized by a protective outer case known as a lorica and their habitat is in the spaces between marine gravel to which they attach themselves.
 The phylum was discovered in 1983 by R.M.
 Kristensen, near Roscoff, France.
 They are among the most recently discovered groups of animals.
-They attach themselves quite firmly to the substrate, and hence remained undiscovered for so long.
+They attach themselves quite firmly to the substrate, which is why they remained undiscovered for so long.
 The first specimen was collected in the 1970s, and described in 1983.
 They are found at all depths, in different sediment types, and in all latitudes.

 Morphology

 The animals have a head, mouth, and digestive system, as well as the lorica.
-The head (which contains the mouth and the brain), a trunk region surrounded by six plates that make up the 'lorica' or corselet and – in between these two – the neck region.
-Loricifera have a well developed brain and each scalid is individually connected to the brain by nerves.
+The head (which contains the mouth and the brain), a trunk region surrounded by six plates that make up the 'lorica' or corselet and–in between these two–the neck region.
+Loricifera has a well developed brain and scalids are individually connected to the brain by nerves.
 The armor-like lorica consists of a protective external shell or case of encircling plicae.
-There is no circulatory system and no endocrine system.
+They do not have a circulatory system or endocrine system.
 Many of the larvae are acoelomate, with some adults being pseudocoelomate, and some remaining acoelomate.
-Development is generally direct, though there are so-called Higgins larvae, which differ from adults in several respects.
-As adults, the animals are gonochoric.
+Development is generally direct, though there are Higgins-larvae, which have toes and two or three pairs of hair-like structures from the backs of their loricas.
+Most adults are gonochoric.
 Very complex and plastic life cycles of pliciloricids include also paedogenetic stages with different forms of parthenogenetic reproduction.
-Most Loricifera are dioecious, meaning there are males and females.
+Loricifera is mostly dioecious, meaning there are males and females.
 However, there are a few species known to be hermaphroditic, which means they contain both male and female reproductive organs.
 Fossils have been dated to the late Cambrian.

 Taxonomic affinity

 Morphological studies have traditionally placed the phylum in the Vinctiplicata with the Priapulida; this plus the Kinorhyncha constitutes the taxon Scalidophora.
-The three phyla share four characters in common – chitinous cuticle, rings of scalids on the introvert, flosculi, and two rings of introvert retracts.
-However, despite a 2015 study showing the phylum's closest relatives being the Panarthropoda, a 2022 study again showed that it belonged to the Scalidophora and told that further, more comprehensive genetic tests will be required to find its actual position in Ecdysozoa.
+The three phyla share four characteristics in common–chitinous cuticle, rings of scalids on the introvert, flosculi, and two rings of introvert retracts.
+The monophyly of Scalidophora has been questioned: a 2015 study by Yamasaki and co-authors based on 18S and 28S rRNA gene sequences found Loricifera instead to be closely related to Nematoida and Panarthropoda, while a 2019 study by Laumer and co-authors sampling genomes from all animal phyla provisionally recovered Loricifera as the sister group to Nematoda.
+However, a 2022 study by Howard and co-authors again recovered a monophyletic Scalidophora, but suggested that non-monophyly of Scalidophora should not be ruled out.

 Light microscopy image of Spinoloricus cinziae adapted to an anoxic environment (stained with Rose Bengal).
 Scale bar is 50 μm.